 - 1. Develop and update a local Integrated Pest Management (IPM) program - a.
-Conduct mosquito surveillance to identify EEE, JCV, and WNV as part of a comprehensive IPM program. - 2.
-Track trends in incidence and prevalence of EEE, JCV, and WNV infections within local region. - 3.
-Provide information to the public on mosquito-borne disease and disease risk, and how to take precautions to reduce the risk of infection.
+Conduct mosquito surveillance to identify local arboviruses (EEE, JCV, and WNV) as part of a comprehensive IPM program. - b.
+Conduct mosquito control to manage mosquito populations to reduce the risk of mosquito bites. - 2.
+Provide information to the public on - a.
+Mosquito-borne disease and disease risk, and - b.
+How to take precautions to reduce the risk of infection.